ShreyuK/learning_rust/ownership/README.md

 3. **When the owner goes out of scope, the value will be _dropped_ (memory is freed).**

 These rules ensure memory safety without needing a garbage collector.

+## Rules of References

+1. **At any given time, you can have either one mutable reference or any number of immutable references.
+2. **References must always be valid.**